Last reviewed 12 April 2021

 encouraging storage of personal items and clothing in personal storage spaces, such as lockers.

-There will inevitably be a range of challenges related to restarting lab work, but while the safety and wellbeing of staff will always have to be prioritised over the need and desire to restart work, by taking a pragmatic approach to these challenges we can all get back to experimenting, prototyping, building and innovating.
+There will inevitably be a range of challenges related to carrying out lab work in the age of Covid, but while the safety and wellbeing of staff will always have to be prioritised over the need and desire to work, by taking a pragmatic approach to these challenges we can all get back to experimenting, prototyping, building and innovating safely.

 The Government's guidance for people who work in or run indoor labs and research facilities and similar environments can be found at GOV.UK.